Drinking Out of Cups: Video and LSD rumor

-Demolition (2015 film)
+Use in Demolition

 The song is used as a plot point in the 2015 film Demolition.
 Lyrics from the song are frequently cited throughout the movie.
 The main character's wife's last words before dying in the movie are "not my chair, not my problem"; a line from the song.
 Both characters are seen watching the YouTube video in flashbacks throughout the film.